guidance-ai/guidance/README.md

 <img width="645" alt="image" src="https://github.com/guidance-ai/guidance/assets/3740613/f31ed7b8-1868-44d2-b14c-4842b0a40e5c"><br>

 ### Gain speed with [stateful control + generation functions](#stateful-control--generation)—no need for intermediate parsers.
-In contrast to chaining, `{guidance}` programs are the equivalent of a single LLM call.
-More so, whatever non-generated text that gets appended is batched, so that `{guidance}` programs are **faster** than having the LM generate intermediate text when you have a set structure.
+In contrast to chaining, Guidance programs are the equivalent of a single LLM call.
+More so, whatever non-generated text that gets appended is batched, so that Guidance programs are **faster** than having the LM generate intermediate text when you have a set structure.

 ### Token healing
 Users deal with text (or bytes) rather than tokens, and thus don't have to worry about [perverse token boundaries issues](https://towardsdatascience.com/the-art-of-prompt-design-prompt-boundaries-and-token-healing-3b2448b0be38) such as 'prompt ending in whitespace'.

-## Guidance API features
 ### Rich templates with f-strings.
 ```python
 llama2 + f'''\